 If you are involved in an accident where someone else is at fault, this coverage will protect you.
-You may be covered for the damages to your vehicle and its contents, as well as for loss of use of the vehicle or its contents.
-Although the damage was caused by someone else, you will collect the compensation directly from your insurance provider.
+You should be covered for the damages to your vehicle and its contents, as well as for loss of use of the vehicle or its contents.
+Although the damage was caused by someone else, you collect the compensation directly from your insurance provider.

 - The accident occurred in Ontario

 - There was a minimum of one other vehicle involved

 - At least one of the other vehicles has insurance with a provider licensed in Ontario

 Driving without insurance is dangerous for everyone involved.
 Not only does it impact people’s safety, it could also break your bank, as the costs involved can be extreme.